vibezurich/VibeZurich/content/sections/features/2two.md

 icon: icon2.svg
 ---

-Once you have chosen your idea it is time to divide it into individual tasks.
-Plan carefully before you start building to make your idea a reality.
+Break your idea into tasks.
+Plan smart to turn concepts into reality.